Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Introduction

 \paragraph{Other SVM analyses} The number of support vectors in the \textit{binary} SVM has been characterized in low-dimensional separable and non-separable settings~\cite{dietrich1999statistical,buhot2001robust,malzahn2005statistical} and scenarios have been identified in which there is a vanishing fraction of support vectors, as this implies good generalization\footnote{In this context, the fact that~\cite{muthukumar2021classification,wang2020benign,cao2021risk} provide good generalization bounds in the regime where support vectors proliferate is particularly surprising.
 In conventional wisdom, a proliferation of support vectors was associated with overfitting but this turns out to not be the case here.} via PAC-Bayes sample compression bounds~\cite{vapnik2013nature,graepel2005pac,germain2011pac}.
 In the highly overparameterized regime that we consider, perhaps surprisingly, the opposite behavior occurs: \textit{all training points become support vectors with high probability}~\cite{dietrich1999statistical,buhot2001robust,malzahn2005statistical,muthukumar2021classification,hsu2020proliferation}.
 In particular,~\cite{hsu2020proliferation} provided sharp non-asymptotic sufficient conditions for this phenomenon for both isotropic and anisotropic settings.
 The techniques in~\cite{muthukumar2021classification,hsu2020proliferation} are highly specialized to the binary SVM and its dual, where a simple complementary slackness condition directly implies the property of interpolation.
-In contrast, the complementary slackness condition for the case of multiclass SVM \textit{does not} directly imply interpolation; in fact, the operational meaning of ``all training points becoming support vectors'' is unclear in the multiclass SVM. \textit{Our proof of deterministic equivalence goes beyond the complementary slackness condition and uncovers a surprising symmetric structure by showing equivalence of multiclass SVM to a simplex-type OvA classifier.} The simplex equiangular tight frame structure that we uncover is somewhat reminiscent of the recently observed neural collapse phenomenon in deep neural networks~\cite{papyan2020prevalence}; indeed, \textit{Section~\ref{sec:ncconnection} shows an explicit connection between our deterministic equivalence condition and the neural collapse phenomenon.} Further,~\cite{muthukumar2021classification,hsu2020proliferation} focus on proving deterministic conditions for equivalence in the case of labels generated from covariates; the mixture model case (where covariates are generated from labels) turns out to be significantly more involved.
+In contrast, the complementary slackness condition for the case of multiclass SVM \textit{does not} directly imply interpolation; in fact, the operational meaning of ``all training points becoming support vectors'' is unclear in the multiclass SVM. \textit{Our proof of deterministic equivalence goes beyond the complementary slackness condition and uncovers a surprising symmetric structure by showing equivalence of multiclass SVM to a simplex-type OvA classifier.} The simplex equiangular tight frame structure that we uncover is somewhat reminiscent of the recently observed neural collapse phenomenon in deep neural networks~\cite{papyan2020prevalence}; indeed, \textit{Section~\ref{sec:ncconnection} shows an explicit connection between our deterministic equivalence condition and the neural collapse phenomenon.} Further,~\cite{muthukumar2021classification,hsu2020proliferation} focus on proving deterministic conditions for equivalence in the case of labels generated from covariates; the mixture model case (where covariates are generated from labels) turns out to be significantly more involved {due to the \emph{anisotropic} data covariance matrix resulting from even from isotropic noise covariance \cite{wang2020benign,cao2021risk}.
+As we explain further in Section \ref{sec:linksvm}, the mean vectors of the mixture model introduce an additional rank-$k$ component that complicates the analysis and requires new ideas.}